 CPS Estimation Procedure.
-This survey's estimation procedure inflates weighted sample results to independent estimates of the civilian noninstitutional population of the United States by state, age, gender, race, and
+This survey's estimation procedure adjusts weighted sample results to agree with independent estimates of the civilian noninstitutional population of the United States by age, sex, race, Hispanic/non-Hispanic ancestry, and state of residence.
+The adjusted estimate is called the post-stratification ratio estimate.
+The independent estimates are calculated based on information from four primary sources:

-Hispanic/non-Hispanic categories.

-The independent estimates are based on:

-- Statistics from the 1990 Decennial Census of Population. - An adjustment for undercoverage in the 1990 census. - Statistics on births, deaths, immigration, and emigration. - Statistics on the size of the Armed Forces.
+- Statistics from the 1990 Decennial Census of Population. - An adjustment for undercoverage in the 1990 census. - Statistics on births, deaths, immigration, and emigration. - Statistics on the size of the armed forces.

-The independent population estimates used for 1994 and later are based on updates to controls established by the 1990 decennial census.
-The independent population estimates include some, but not all, undocumented immigrants.
+The independent population estimates used for 1994 to 2002 are based on updates to controls established by the 1990 decennial census.
+Data previous to 1994 are based on independent population estimates from the latest available decennial census data.
+The independent population estimates include some, but not all, unauthorized migrants.

 Supplement Estimation Procedure.
 In addition to the CPS estimation procedure, the tobacco use supplement uses a supplement noninterview adjustment and a supplement self-response adjustment.
-The supplement noninterview adjustment accounts for occupied sample households that responded to and completed the CPS, but not to the supplement questionnaire.
+The supplement noninterview adjustment accounts for occupied sample households that responded to and completed the CPS, but not the supplement questionnaire.
 The self-response adjustment accounts for the elimination of interviews which were completed by proxy.